Published: 31 May 2018

 Criminal Law is a brand new text aimed at students studying on an LLB or GDL course.

-Written in plain English, it provides students at all stages of their course with a detailed understanding of the theoretical and substantive aspects of the law of crime, whilst maintaining a practice-based approach.
+Written in plain English, it provides students with a detailed understanding of the theoretical and substantive aspects of the law of crime, whilst maintaining a practice-based approach.

-The text reinforces the teaching ethos of its author: first, it provides a sound base level of knowledge of the substantive law.
+The book provides a sound base level of knowledge of the substantive law.
 It then adds to this knowledge to ensure that students are able to apply the substantive law using a variety of skills in different contexts.
-Finally, the text shows students how to engage with the subject and critically evaluate and consider the implications of the law in any given context.
-It is essential that students understand the dynamism of criminal law and ask the difficult questions that have been, and remain to be, pondered by the academics.
-As such, the book will consider, alongside legal considerations, the social, economic and political context.
+Then, the text shows students how to engage with the subject and critically evaluate and consider the implications of the law in any given scenario.
+It is essential that students understand the dynamism of criminal law and ask the difficult questions that have been, and remain to be, pondered by academics.
+As such, the book also considers the social, economic and political context.

 PART I: GENERAL PRINCIPLES